Skip to main content

 • Generate a one-time paymentToken for secure server-side processing.

-• Available for plain JavaScript, React, Vue, and Angular.
+• Available for plain JavaScript, React, Vue, Angular, and Svelte.

 • Support styling, language customization, and multiple payment methods.